Felipefams/freecodecamp/README.md

-# freecodecamp-recursion
+# freecodecamp
-repository for the freecodecamp recursion class problems
+repository for the freecodecamp classes problems